Gosford - Springfield

 What are some of the major infrastructure and planning changes likely to influence Gosford - Springfield?

-Key infrastructure and planning changes likely to influence Gosford - Springfield include: The Archibald (Construction); Central Coast Quarter (Construction); Gosford Cultural Precinct (Gosford Regional Library) (Construction); Gosford Regional Library and Innovation Hub (Construction); and Gosford Hospital Redevelopment (Completed).
+Key infrastructure and planning changes likely to influence Gosford - Springfield include: Central Coast Quarter (Construction); Gosford Cultural Precinct (Gosford Regional Library) (Construction); Gosford Regional Library and Innovation Hub (Construction); M1 Pacific Motorway Kariong to Somersby Widening (Construction); and Gosford Hospital Redevelopment (Completed).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting Gosford - Springfield?

-Infrastructure development impacting Gosford - Springfield spans multiple sectors including Residential Development, Communities, Precincts & Urban Renewal, and Arts & Culture, among others.
+Infrastructure development impacting Gosford - Springfield spans multiple sectors including Communities, Precincts & Urban Renewal, Arts & Culture, and Residential Development, among others.

 What is the scale of infrastructure investment impacting Gosford - Springfield?